-The City should conduct and/or coordinate annual counts of bicyclists and trail users according to national practices.
-The National Bicycle and Pedestrian Documentation Project has developed a recommended methodology, survey, count, and reporting form, and this approach may be modified to serve the needs and interests of individual jurisdictions.
+It is recommended that the City perform and/or coordinate annual counts of bicyclists and trail users according to national practices.
+The National Bicycle and Pedestrian Documentation Project has developed a recommended methodology, survey, count, and reporting forms and this approach may be modified to serve the needs and interests of individual jurisdictions.

-The City should take the lead in standardizing a regional approach to counts and surveys.
-City staff may perform the counts themselves or assist local groups or volunteers in conducting the counts.
+The City should take the lead role in standardizing a regional approach to counts and surveys.
+City staff may perform the counts themselves, or assist local groups or volunteers in performing the counts.
 The City of Albuquerque should also handle tracking, analysis, and reporting.
 The Bikeways & Trails Facility Plan established baseline counts at approximately 40 locations for morning and afternoon peak times.
-The locations of these initial counts should be considered for annual counts, see Appendix D.1.
+The locations of these initial counts should be considered for annual counts.